 Include the false claims or statements

 The second section should contain the false claims or statements made against the harmed party.
-The harmed party should ensure that the false claims or statements are direct quotes of what was said or spoken.
-The specificity of this information ensures that the recipient knows which statements made were false or damaging.
+The harmed party should ensure that the false claims or statements are direct quotes of what was said or said.
+The specificity of this information ensures that the recipient knows which statements were false or damaging.

 The statements made include the following: ‘Mr. Smith was involved with the suspect, Mark Waves, for years.
 He may have information about the crime.
 There is also a possibility that he is a conspirator.’